LIA-AI-Agent/LIA_AI/docs/README.md

 - Identifies opportunities to maximize passive income with low-risk staking and yield farming options.
 - Evaluates lock-up periods and reward risks to match your investment goals.

-Thank you for using LIA AI — your Logical Investment Advisor!
+Thank you for using VIA AI — your VIA Investment Advisor!